ultralytics/ultralytics/docs/python.md

-This is the simplest way of simply using YOLOv8 models in a Python environment.
-It can be imported from the `ultralytics` module.
+The simplest way of simply using YOLOv8 directly in a Python environment.

 !!! example "Train"